Waterproof or Water-Resistant? Watch Depth Ratings Explained

 'Hulk Submariner' on Everest Curved End Rubber Strap

 Even if your watch has a high water-resistance rating, it's essential to take proper care of it to maintain its performance.
-Over time, seals and gaskets that keep water out can degrade, especially if exposed to saltwater or chlorine.
+Over time, seals and gaskets that keep water out can degrade, especially if exposed to saltwater, chlorine, or soaps in the shower.
 Regular maintenance and pressure testing by a professional are crucial to ensure that your watch remains water-resistant.

-Additionally, you should refrain from manipulating your watch's crown or pushers while it's submerged in water, as this can compromise its water resistance.
+Additionally, you should not manipulate your watch's crown or pushers while it's submerged in water, as this can compromise its water resistance.

 The Final Verdict: Is Your Watch Waterproof or Water-Resistant?